falahati/PyWhatsAppWeb/README.md

 [![](https://img.shields.io/github/issues/falahati/PyWhatsAppWeb.svg?style=flat-square)](https://github.com/falahati/PyWhatsAppWeb/issues)

 **PyWhatsAppWeb** is a fork from the [@shauryauppal](https://github.com/shauryauppal)'s similar project named [PyWhatsapp](https://github.com/shauryauppal/PyWhatsapp) that allows users to automate the process of sending WhatsApp messages.
-The goal of this fork was to increase the stability of the script and allows sending hundreds if not thousands of messages or files to users.
+The goal of this fork is to increase the stability of the script and allows sending hundreds if not thousands of messages or files to users.

 This project provides the following features: